PyPSA/PyPSA/doc/wildcards.rst

+.. _wildcards:

 #########
 Wildcards
 #########

 Detailed explanations of how wildcards work in ``snakemake`` can be found in the `relevant section of the documentation <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards>`_.

+.. _simpl:

 The ``simpl`` wildcard
 ======================

+.. _ll:

 The ``ll`` wildcard
 ===================

+.. _clusters:

 The ``clusters`` wildcard
 =========================

+.. todo:: explain placing `m` behind number of clusters: only moving instead of aggregating the generators to the clustered buses

 .. warning::
     The number of clusters must be lower than the total number of nodes and higher than the number of countries.
 A country counts twice if it has two asynchronous subnetworks (e.g. Denmark).

+.. _network:

 The ``network`` wildcard
 ========================

+.. _opts:

 The ``opts`` wildcard
 =====================